 Fifteen Year 10 students from around Victoria join us for a 3-week block to study our emerging sciences such as "Cells to Systems" and "Quarks to Quasars".

-JMSS Athletics Carnival is coming up on Thursday 3 April.
+JMSS Athletics Carnival happened on Thursday 3 April.

 On Tuesday 11th February 2014 the JMSS Swimming Carnival was held at Oakleigh Recreation Centre.
 Students’ attendance and participation was at an all-time high, with over 600 students attending the day and getting into the festivities.